mpsitech/wznm-WhizniumSBE/README.md

 Besides being model-based, software development with WhizniumSBE rests on the foundation of these three principles:
 -	Full coverage: one single method of model entry is used for all application aspects, ranging from database access to thread-safe inter-object communication to preferences file and web-based user interface with detailed access rights management
 -	All code in plain sight: no functionality is hidden away in libraries
--	Mixing of auto-generated code with manual additions: auto-generated code provides the backbone of the (single) project source code tree; it is meant to be extended manually, with manual changes carried over to the next version when the model changes
+-	Mixing of auto-generated code with manual additions: auto-generated code provides the backbone of the (single) project source code tree; it is meant to be extended manually, with manual code carried over to the next version when the model changes

 ![](_exp/sbe.png)